 A service charge is required on all temporary service accounts.
 A membership fee and deposit may also be required.
 These fees are outlined in the association’s schedule of fees and deposits, (link to fees and charges)

 Singing River Electric will connect only one set of service drop conductors per building except as permitted by the National Electrical Code.
-All meters are supplied and installed by the cooperative and remain the property of the Singing River Electric.
+All meters are supplied and installed by the cooperative and remain the property of Singing River Electric.

 Requests for electric service to new commercial, industrial accounts and subdivisions should be made to our staking technicians or engineering department.
 We will gladly work with you on plan design, lot layout and other specifications to provide your service.